Why visit Kirkennan, South West Scotland in Winter?

 21st December - 19th March

-- Rates are at their lowest and are all inclusive (no hidden costs like ‘winter heating supplements’).
+- Rates are at their lowest in our 3 holiday cottages The Lodge, The Mews and Woodsedge and are all inclusive (no hidden costs like ‘winter heating supplements’).
+Bookmark our page on last minute special offers if you are able to come at short notice.

 - All the holiday accommodation has full central heating and is cozy and warm.